 hopi tribe s use of vases

-Much like a key opening a treasure chest, the vases created by the Hopi tribe contain a wealth of cultural significance and practical uses.
+Similar to how a key unlocks a treasure chest, the vases made by the Hopi tribe are filled with cultural importance and have practical applications.

 These vessels, crafted with skill and care, served a multitude of purposes beyond mere decoration.